ozzie-lam/rebyte-docs/agents/design-your-agent/actions/input.md

 # Input

-* The `Input Action` is used to send input information to the Agent.
+* The `Input Action` is used to send input information to the Tool.
 Other actions are based on the input information to perform the right operation.

-* The first action in the Agent must be an `Input Action`, you can not delete it or copy it.
+* The first action in the Tool must be an `Input Action`, you can not delete it or copy it.

 * In Design mode, you can specify a dataset as INPUT, each data in this dataset(each row) will be considered as a separate input to agent, and all inputs will be run in parallel.
 Each data row will receive a separate thread id.